What DrumHeads Are Saying About TigerBill's DrumBeat...

 Shredding Repis on the Gnar Gnar Rad

-Brain's Lessons is an instructional video from Warner Bros.
-Publications, which stars drummer Bryan "Brain" Mantia.
+Brain's Lessons is an instructional video from Alfred Publishing, which stars drummer Bryan "Brain" Mantia.
 Brain has worked with Limbomaniacs, Tom Waits, Primus, and recently Guns N' Roses, among others.
 His educational video is divided into four main sections.
 Also included is a 14-page booklet that contains written examples of all lesson material.
 Intrigued by the subtitle, I decided to dissect Brain's Lessons and see if there's anything worthwhile inside.
 Here's the result.

 Lesson 1: Go-Go Beats